Model number 41 Armchair

-This is a armchair.
-It was designed by Alvar Aalto.
-It is dated ca. 1935–40 and we acquired it in 2008.
-Its medium is bent birch plywood, bent solid birch.
+This is a Armchair.
+It was designed by Alvar Aalto and manufactured by Huonekalu-ja Rakennustyötehdas.
+We acquired it in 2008.
+Its medium is plywood, birch.
 It is a part of the Product Design and Decorative Arts department.

 The Paimio chair is an icon of 20th-century design and among Alvar Aalto’s best known and most recognized furniture forms.

 Aalto was born in 1898 in Kuortane, Finland, and studied architecture at the Helsinki University of Technology from 1916 to 1921.
 He opened his own architectural practice in 1923.
 His first major project, the design of the Viipuri Library, provided Aalto with the ideas that coalesced in his design of the Paimio Sanatorium, a tuberculosis sanatorium named for the town in Finland in which it is located.
 From 1929 to 1933, Aalto designed the facility and its furnishings, exemplifying the modernist ideals of an all-encompassing design program.
 Aalto’s stamp on modernism is characterized by the use of natural materials, minimal and functional organic forms, and also by exploring the human side of design.
 Throughout his career, Aalto was an influential figure in 20th-century architecture, town planning, furniture, lighting and glass.
 Besides the Viipuri and Paimio buildings, his numerous architectural projects included the 1929 exhibition commemorating the 700th anniversary of the Finnish city of Turku, the Finnish pavilions at the 1937 Exposition Internationale des Arts et Techniques dans la Vie Moderne in Paris, and the 1939 New York World’s Fair and the Opera House, in Essen, Germany (designed 1959), now known as the Aalto Theatre.